fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>it is serverless (no infrastructure to manage);</li>
   <li>Pricing: you pay only for the queries that you run.
 Ex: BI, analytics, reporting</li>
   <li>Use case: Query logs -> Serverless solution - the only service that allow you to directly query data that's stored in S3</li>
+  <li>If you have data in sources other than Amazon S3, you can use <a href="https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source.html"><b>Athena Federated Query</b></a> to query the data in place or build pipelines that extract data from multiple data sources and store them in Amazon S3.
+With Athena Federated Query, you can run SQL queries across data stored in relational, non-relational, object, and custom data sources.</li>
 </ul>

 <p style="text-align: justify;"><b>Amazon Glue</b><a href="https://aws.amazon.com/glue/">[1]</a><a href="https://digitalcloud.training/aws-glue/">[2]</a></p>